kretes/xPlore/README.md

+# Squadrats

+I stopped working on this, as I found [squadrats](https://squadrats.com/) which I use now for same purpose.
+Recommended!

 # xPlore - find hiking/biking/walking places that you've never been around!

 Ever wondered 'I know my city very well, I've been everywhere', or 'I've been biking through this district for ages, I visited every corner there'.